 Georgia law requires children attending daycare or school to be protected from certain vaccine-preventable diseases.
-The DeKalb County Board of Health offer vaccines to protect children and prepare them for school at clinics throughout the county.
+The DeKalb County Board of Health offers vaccines to protect children and prepare them for school at clinics throughout the county.

-Georgia law states that, parents who move to Georgia from another state and enroll their child in a Georgia school for the first time must provide the child’s daycare center or school with a Certificate of Immunization (Form # 3231) within 30 days of enrollment.
+Georgia law states that parents who move to Georgia from another state and enroll their child in a Georgia school for the first time must provide the child’s daycare center or school with a Certificate of Immunization (Form # 3231) within 30 days of enrollment.
 This certificate verifies that the child has received the immunizations recommended for his/her age.

 Parents can obtain this certificate from the child’s private physician or the DeKalb County Board of Health.
 Parents should bring a complete record of the child’s immunizations in order to complete the certificate.

 Immunizations are offered on a walk-in basis Monday through Friday from 8:15 a.m. to 5 p.m. at most Public Health Centers.
 Click here for health center locations

 DeKalb County Board of Health is a VFC (vaccine for children) provider which allows us to provide vaccines to (Medicaid and PeachCare) no health insurance or health insurance that does not cover vaccines.
 Clients who have health insurance that covers immunizations are not covered und VFC and are encouraged to receive their vaccines at their primary care provider’s office, which can bill the insurance carrier for the immunizations.
 Clients who have health insurance that covers vaccines and choose to receive immunizations at one of our Health Centers will be charged full fee.